 - Sourcing and selling products

-Especially, extensions are the best WooCommerce feature to support website owners transform a simple storefront into a complex and multi-functional platform.
+Especially, extensions are the best WooCommerce feature to support website owners in transforming a simple storefront into a complex and multi-functional platform.
 WooCommerce offers Over 755 available extensions and more than 56000 WordPress Plugins.
-Everyone can install it from both WooCommerce Extensions Store as well as various third-party extensions providers.
+Everyone can install it from both WooCommerce Extensions Store as well as various third-party extension providers.

 - Store Content and Customizations

 - Shipping, Delivery, and Fulfillment

 Customers can pay in person or online through Shopify Payments integrated directly into the Shopify eCommerce platform.
 So, the payment processing will take place directly on the sales website without redirecting or sending external payment information.
 Shopify offers its payment gateway for your store, Shopify Payment.
 So, the customers can connect it with their credit card account to transfer the money into a merchant account, and it has no monthly fees or an extra transaction fee.
 However, some countries and regions don’t accept this payment method.
 Therefore, the merchants must integrate with the third payment providers and will be charged an additional fee per transaction.